-- The Task Force has a robust protocol in place to manage potential conflicts of interests. - Generally, conflicts of interest are declared by experts when providing advice, speaking or publishing to the intended recipient -- for example, if publishing research in a scientific publication, any conflicts are disclosed to the reader in the article. - This is also the case when experts provide advice and/or recommendations to the government -- conflicts are disclosed, documented, and the expert recuses themselves when a conflict exists.
+- Generally, conflicts of interest are declared by experts when providing advice, speaking or publishing -- for example, if publishing research in a scientific publication, any conflicts are disclosed to the reader in the article. - This is also the case when experts provide advice and/or recommendations to the government -- conflicts are disclosed, documented, and the expert recuses themselves. - Disclosure of conflict of interest relates to the specific activities that are undertaken, as experts often participate in several files, fields and expert groups.